Get Tax Debt Relief with the IRS Fresh Start Initiative

 Table of Contents

-• Eligibility Requirements and Application Process (2025): Basic criteria remain—file all necessary returns, avoid bankruptcy proceedings, and typically owe under $50,000.
-Higher earners (those earning over $100,000) now undergo stricter evaluations, making qualification more challenging.
+• Eligibility Requirements and Application Process (2025): Core eligibility criteria remain the same: you must file all required tax returns, avoid active bankruptcy proceedings, and typically owe under $50,000 in tax debt.
+Higher earners (those with income over $100,000) now face more detailed financial reviews, so documenting your ability to pay and your reasonable living expenses is more important than ever.

 History and Evolution of Federal Tax Relief Efforts